• Skip to main content

 You don’t need psychic powers to predict what happened next: I got overwhelmed, and did none of it.

 You may well do that too at first.
 Don’t treat it as a failure, however, and give up on your one focus.
-Treat it as useful data, and create a more realistic goal next time
+You’re learning a new skill here.
+So be patient.
+You’ve collected some useful data, to help you create a more realistic goal next month.

 Break it into manageable chunks